 Restart, fix_modify, output, run start/stop, minimize info:

-This fix writes the state of the deposition to binary restart files.
-This includes information about the random number generator seed, the next timestep for MC exchanges, etc. See the read_restart command for info on how to re-specify a fix in an input script that reads a restart file, so that the operation of the fix continues in an uninterrupted fashion.
+This fix writes the state of the fix to binary restart files.
+This includes information about the random number generator seed, the next timestep for MC exchanges, the number of MC step attempts and successes etc. See the read_restart command for info on how to re-specify a fix in an input script that reads a restart file, so that the operation of the fix continues in an uninterrupted fashion.

 None of the fix_modify options are relevant to this fix.

-This fix computes a global vector of length 6, which can be accessed by various output commands.
-The vector values are the following global cummulative quantities:
+This fix computes a global vector of length 8, which can be accessed by various output commands.
+The vector values are the following global cumulative quantities:

 The vector values calculated by this fix are “extensive”.